slacgismo/grip-webpage/content/analytics.md

 *5. Model outputs:*

-●  Temperature data points from ASOS station and temperature interpolated to 15 minute intervals for CSSS
+-Temperature data points from ASOS station and temperature interpolated to 15 minute intervals for CSSS

-●  Line graph of solar proxy load input
+-Line graph of solar proxy load input

-●  Line graph of each net load, with hidden solar and estimated actual load from CSSS disaggregation
+-Line graph of each net load, with hidden solar and estimated actual load from CSSS disaggregation

-●  Leaflet.js map with marker clusters for each net load source, solar proxy, and ASOS station
+-Leaflet.js map with marker clusters for each net load source, solar proxy, and ASOS station

-#### **Anticipate AMI DATA Meter Clustering**
+### **6. Anticipate AMI DATA Meter Clustering**

 The goal meter data clustering is to quantitatively identify relative kWh consumption patterns that are shared by subsets of utility customers.

-● The K-means clustering algorithm is used to group meters together based on how their relative consumption varies during the day.
+-The K-means clustering algorithm is used to group meters together based on how their relative consumption varies during the day.

-● By identifying kWh consumption patterns, we can help utilities perform market segmentation to optimize how they serve customers.
+-By identifying kWh consumption patterns, we can help utilities perform market segmentation to optimize how they serve customers.

-● The initial investigation shows that we can qualitatively identify meaningful, distinct consumption patterns.
+-The initial investigation shows that we can qualitatively identify meaningful, distinct consumption patterns.

-● The result of fitting four clusters to the data is shown below in *figure 3*.
+-The result of fitting four clusters to the data is shown below in *figure 3*.
 This suggests that there are at least four daily consumption patterns that are distinct to be considered market segments